Pickering Nuclear Generating Station: Operation

-The Pickering station is a large multi-unit nuclear facility, comprising six operating CANDU nuclear reactors with a total output of 3,114 MW when all units are on line, and two non-operating units with a total output of 1,030 MW currently shut down in safe storage.
+The Pickering station is a large multi-unit nuclear facility, comprising four operating CANDU nuclear reactors with a total output of 2,064 MW when all units are on line, and four non-operating units with a total output of 2,060 MW currently shut down in safe storage.
 The facility is connected to the North American power grid via numerous 230 kV and 500 kV transmission lines.

 The facility was operated as two distinct stations, Pickering A (Units 1 to 4) and Pickering B (Units 5 to 8) until 2011.
 While primarily administrative in nature, the division was not wholly artificial, as there are some distinct differences in design between the two groups of stations.
 (Example: The Pickering A units employ a moderator dump as a shutdown mechanism, a feature not found in Pickering B, which instead uses what is called an over-poisoned reaction guaranteed shutdown.)
 There are, however, a number of systems and structures in common between the two stations; the most notable of these is the shared vacuum building, a negative pressure containment system.
-The operation of Pickering A and B was unified in 2010, to reduce costs now that Pickering A Units 2 and 3 are shut down in safe storage.
+The operation of Pickering A and B was unified in 2010, to reduce costs when Pickering A Units 2 and 3 were shut down and placed in safe storage.

 Partial shutdown

-On December 31, 1997 the four Pickering A reactors, along with the remaining three units at Bruce A, were shut down by Ontario Hydro for safety reasons and placed in lay-up.
+On December 31, 1997, the four Pickering A reactors, along with the remaining three units at Bruce A, were shut down by Ontario Hydro for safety reasons and placed in lay-up.
 Specific to Pickering A, four years earlier the AECB had required mandatory upgrades to the safe shutdown system be completed by the end of 1997, which differed from that at the other three plants.
 Pickering A featured a moderator dump as its 2nd shutdown system, and this was deemed too slow compared to the poison injection system that later plants used, including Pickering B. Ontario Hydro committed to the refit and restart project, but it underwent long delays and large cost over-runs.

-Safety System Refit
+Safety system refit

 Often called a refurbishment, the return to service of Pickering A units 1 and 4 did not involve refurbishing the reactor cores, which involves replacing the calandria tubes, pressure tubes, feeders and end fittings.
 The main scope of work was the upgrading of the secondary safe shutdown system as well as some maintenance.
 Instead of retrofitting the poison injection found at the other plants, the least cost option was to add more shutdown rods and then split them into separate, independent groups.
 This was deemed sufficient by the AECB, despite acknowledging that this does not in fact constitute a fully independent fast acting secondary safe shutdown system.